TEDxAuckland/tedx-auckland-site/src/_videos/the-people-vs-the-trolls.md

 ---
-title: The People vs The Trolls
+title: 'The People vs The Trolls: cyberbullying and the law'
 youtube_video_id: FxSra_n9oeE
 performance: false
 highlight: false
 images:
-- image: "/uploads/david-harvey_talk_1.jpg"
+  - image: /uploads/david-harvey_talk_1.jpg
-- image: "/uploads/david-harvey_talk_2.jpg"
+  - image: /uploads/david-harvey_talk_2.jpg
 related_posts:
-- blog_post:
 ---

 David talks about online bullying and what people can do about under the current laws.